The Great Wall of China at Jinshanling, mist rising from the valleys

 answering early.

 • Three to five for most trips.
 Three covers the imperial spine: Forbidden City, Great Wall, Temple of Heaven.
 Four lets you add a hutong morning and the Summer Palace.
 Five brings in the Lama Temple, a longer Wall hike at Jinshanling, or an afternoon at 798 for the contemporary city.
 Fewer than three and you will spend the last day wishing you had it.
+The seven days on this page are the full plan we draw from.
+A Universal day or a slower garden day fills the sixth and seventh.

 From your first enquiry to your last airport pickup, our specialists design your trip and stay in contact every step of the way.
 The guides, drivers and hotels you'll meet are part of our trusted network we've worked with for years, briefed to the same standards.